Skip to main content

 Debug output shows:

-[MCP] Connecting to: anysite (sse)
+[MCP] Connecting to: anysite (http)

-[MCP] Transport: sse
+[MCP] Transport: http

-[MCP] URL: https://api.anysite.io/mcp/direct?api_key=***
+[MCP] URL: https://mcp.anysite.io/mcp?api_key=***

 [MCP] Connection established